-New York city or ‘The Big Apple’ is synonymous with the familiar Statue of Liberty and the equally famous, if not more Manhattan skyline.
+New York City or ‘The Big Apple’ is synonymous with the familiar Statue of Liberty and the equally famous, if not more Manhattan skyline.

 A city known for its vibrant life, culture, and boasting of the brightest and the best.
 A place of opportunity and diversity.

 Of course, there is the ubiquitous Times Square, Rockefeller Center, and Central Park.
-In the urgent schedule of the eager tourist trying to include the must-dos in Manhattan, one completely misses out the charming and equally diverse attractions of the four other New York City boroughs, namely Queens, Brooklyn, Staten Island and The Bronx.
+In the urgent schedule of the eager tourist trying to include the must-dos in Manhattan, one completely misses out on the charming and equally diverse attractions of the four other New York City boroughs, namely Queens, Brooklyn, Staten Island, and The Bronx.

 Here’s a quick intro to the usually forgotten NYC boroughs:

 Having the largest area among the 5 boroughs of New York City, Queens has some unique experiences to offer the discerning traveler.